Tidal River Wilsons Prom

 Wilsons Promontory is located at the southernmost point of the Australian mainland and the Tidal River township provides the main facilities for the entire National Park.

 How To Get To Wilsons Promontory National Park – Approximately 180 kilometers south-east of Melbourne, the easiest way is to follow the South Gippsland Highway through Korumburra, Leongatha, Koonwarra and turn right just past Meeniyan.
 The road is well signed and will then take you through Fish Creek and Yanakie before you arrive at the gateway to the National Park.

 Tidal River, is another 30 km inside the park boundary and has a wide variety of easy walking tracks from boardwalks over the river to well constructed bush tracks around the area.
 Short or long walks are available and most are easily accessible for wheelchairs and prams.
-See the list of walking tracks or visit the convenient search page for more details.
+See the list of walking tracks or visit the convenient sitemap page for more details.

 Tidal River Camping Ground – With some 450 camping and caravan sites it is perfectly situated near the beach and the river.
 Campsites are in great demand and bookings are required for all holiday periods.
 A ballot is held to allocate sites over the popular summer season.